wacelalorshe/player.js/README.md

 element and the video id or vimeo.com url (and optional [embed options](#embed-options)).

-**NOTE:** If the video [privacy settings](https://vimeo.zendesk.com/hc/en-us/articles/224817847-Privacy-settings-overview) are "Private", instead of providing an `id` property, you will need to provide the full video URL as a `url` property and include the `h` parameter.
+**NOTE:** If the video [privacy settings](https://vimeo.zendesk.com/hc/en-us/articles/224817847-Privacy-settings-overview) are "Unlisted", instead of providing an `id` property, you will need to provide the full video URL as a `url` property and include the `h` parameter.

 ```html
 <div id="made-in-ny"></div>